- Mrs Ganderton- Burns - Curriculum Leader and Assistant Headteacher

-- Ms E Daniels - Head of Year 7
+- Ms E Daniels - - Teacher of RS and Head of Year 7

 - Mrs K Kirkland - Teacher of RS

 "Be a free thinker and don’t accept everything you hear as truth.
 Be critical and evaluate what you believe in."